boydjawun/ActiveDirectory-HomeLab-Setup/README.md

 ![image.png](images/image%2083.png)

-- Running Whoami in the terminal, I can see that I am the user acstleberry and this user is a member of mydomain
+- Running Whoami in the terminal, I can see that I am the user acastleberry and this user is a member of mydomain

 ![image.png](images/image%2084.png)